AdobeDocs/campaign-standard.en/help/channels/using/publishing-transactional-event.md

 >Event configuration and publication must be performed by an [administrator](../../administration/using/users-management.md#functional-administrators).

 Once publication is done:
 * The corresponding transactional message is automatically created.
-See [Getting started with transactional messaging](../../channels/using/getting-started-with-transactional-msg.md).
+See [Editing transactional messages](../../channels/using/editing-transactional-message.md).
 * The API that will be used by your website developer is deployed and the transactional events can now be sent.
-See [Integrating the triggering of the event in a website](../../channels/using/transactional-event-triggering.md).
+See [Transactional event triggering](../../channels/using/transactional-event-triggering.md).

 ## Previewing and publishing the event {#previewing-and-publishing-the-event}

 Before being able to use the event, you must preview and publish it.

 1. Click the **[!UICONTROL API preview]** button to see a simulation of the REST API that will be used by your website developer before it is published.

    Once the event is published, this button also allows you to see a preview of the API in production.
-See [Integrating the triggering of the event in a website](../../channels/using/transactional-event-triggering.md).
+See [Transactional event triggering](../../channels/using/transactional-event-triggering.md).

    ![](assets/message-center_api_preview.png)